alloverse/docs/architecture/README.md

 * pulses diffs to any actors that want it (primarily visors),
 * is RPC router between actors (place, visors and apps), including app<>app
 * does ACL permission checks on all RPC
-* simulates the physical bodies in the room
+* simulates the physical bodies in the place
 * Manages at least one physical+visual body for each actor,
 * Allows actors to create additional entities